Paulyn Rawdon-Hastings, 3rd Marquess of Hastings: Early life

 Rawdon-Hastings was the eldest child of George Rawdon-Hastings, 2nd Marquess of Hastings, the British peer and courtier, and his wife Barbara née Yelverton, 20th Baroness Grey de Ruthyn.
 Among his younger siblings were Lady Edith Rawdon-Hastings (wife of Charles Abney-Hastings, 1st Baron Donington), Lady Bertha Rawdon-Hastings (wife of Augustus Wykeham Clifton), Lady Victoria Rawdon-Hastings, Henry Rawdon-Hastings (who married Lady Florence Paget, only daughter of Henry Paget, 2nd Marquess of Anglesey), and Lady Frances Rawdon-Hastings (wife of Charles Marsham, 4th Earl of Romney).
 Fifteen months after his father's death in 1844, his mother married Capt.
-Hastings Henry, nephew of the Duke of Leinster, who took took the name of Yelverton by royal license in 1849.
+Hastings Henry, nephew of the Duke of Leinster, who took the name of Yelverton by royal license in 1849.
 From his mother's second marriage, she had a younger half-sister, Hon.
 Barbara Yelverton, who later married John Yarde-Buller, 2nd Baron Churston.

 His mother, who inherited the barony when only seven months old, was the only child of Henry Yelverton, 19th Baron Grey de Ruthyn (a friend of Lord Byron) and the former Anna Maria Kellam.
 His paternal grandparents were Francis Rawdon-Hastings, 1st Marquess of Hastings and his wife, Flora Mure-Campbell, 6th Countess of Loudoun.

 Peerage

-His father died on 13 January 1844, when Paulyn was only twelve years old, and he succeeded as the 3rd Marquess of Hastings and owner of Donington Hall, the family seat near Castle Donington village, North West Leicestershire.
+His father died on 13 January 1844, when Paulyn was only eleven years old, and he succeeded as the 3rd Marquess of Hastings and owner of Donington Hall, the family seat near Castle Donington village, North West Leicestershire.
 He also inherited several subsidiary titles becoming the 9th Lord Campbell of Loudoun, the 18th Baron Hungerford, the 16th Baron de Moleyns, the 19th Baron Botreaux, the 8th Lord Tarrinzean and Mauchline, and the 8th Earl of Loudoun.

 Before his early death, Lord Hastings was commissioned an ensign in the 52nd Regiment.